-- 1. Each semester when reporting grades, faculty members will note an IWC (Inadequate Writing Competency) and submit a writing sample for students who have not shown satisfactory writing skills.
-The faculty member also will submit the diagnostic IWC report.
+- Each semester when reporting grades, faculty members will note an IWC (Inadequate Writing Competency) and submit a writing sample for students who have not shown satisfactory writing skills.
 Students who receive one IWC will receive an email from the Academic Advising office outlining writing support programs. - 2.
-If students receive a second IWC notation, they must either: - a. pass a .5 writing workshop course within the next two semesters, or b. satisfactorily fulfill a plan for writing improvement as specified by the director of the WORD Studio.
-The student's adviser also will be notified of the two IWC notations and of the plan for improvement.
-Any student who does not develop and begin working on a plan for writing improvement in the semester following receipt of the second IWC will receive a dean's hold and be unable to register.
-That student will have to meet with the associate dean for academic advising to agree on a plan for writing improvement to be carried out in the upcoming semester.
-Any student who fails to fulfill a plan for writing improvement in the second semester after receipt of a second IWC will be suspended.

-- 3. Any student with three or more IWCs must take and pass a .5 writing workshop course.
+If students receive a second IWC notation, they must either: - a) pass a .5 writing workshop course within the next two semesters, or - b) satisfactorily fulfill a plan for writing improvement as specified by the director of the WORD Studio.
+The student's advisor also will be notified of the two IWC notations and of the plan for improvement.
+Any student who does not develop and begin working on a plan for writing improvement in the semester following receipt of the second IWC will receive an advising hold and be unable to register.
+That student must meet with the associate dean for academic advising to agree on a plan for writing improvement to be carried out in the upcoming semester.
+Any student who fails to fulfill a plan for writing improvement in the second semester after receipt of a second IWC will be suspended. - 3.
+Any student with three or more IWCs must take and pass a .5 writing workshop course.
 If the student has already taken the writing workshop, the student must create and execute a new plan for writing improvement with the director of the WORD Studio. - 4.
 The notations of IWC are monitored by the registrar and the associate dean for academic advising and do not appear on a student's official transcript.